 © 2020 Author.
 This work is licensed under the Creative Commons Attribution 4.0 International License.

 First, the spectrum of the disease in developing nations is different from that found in the western world and could vary from country to country (3).
-There is a paucity of research on complicated intra-abdominal infection done in central and southern Africa.
-Second, studies originating from the developing countries produce data predominantly from the tertiary referral hospitals of metropolitan areas (4,5).
-As a result, the rural population, which dominates in the developing countries, becomes under-represented in research with only isolated articles published (6, 7, 8).
-Third, and with connection to the above, the role of a rural surgeon in the management of peritonitis still remains unclear, even after publication of the Lancet Commission recommendations ‘Global Surgery 2030’ (9).
+There is a paucity of research on complicated intra-abdominal infection in central and southern Africa.
+Second, studies originating from developing countries produce data predominantly from the tertiary referral hospitals of metropolitan areas (4,5).
+As a result, the rural population, which dominates in the developing countries, becomes under-represented in research with only isolated articles published (6-8).
+Third, and connected to the above, the role of a rural surgeon in the management of peritonitis still remains unclear, even after publication of the Lancet Commission recommendations ‘Global Surgery 2030’ (9).

 Materials and Methods

 All patients with peritonitis admitted to Roan Antelope General Hospital, Zambia, from 16 March 2009 to 24 September 2019 were retrospectively identified from patient records.
 This is a second level referral hospital having a capacity of 350 beds and operating as the main medical center in the area with the population of around 200,000 people.
 Permission to conduct the study and to publish results was sought from the Hospital Ethical Committee.

 Out of 128 patients, six patients who were referred to continue treatment elsewhere and three patients with suspected peritonitis who died before surgery were excluded from the study.
 Three patients who were operated in other institutions and transferred to our hospital were included in the research.